Colour grading in Adobe Photoshop Lightroom.

 Colour grading can completely change the feeling of a photo.
 For example, in the below image, you can transform a sunrise with rich, warm colours into an icy, arctic scene that feels desolate and cold.

-To do that, pull all the red, purple, and yellow into colder hues, altering the saturation and luminance to remove colour from the photo or to darken or lighten the specific colour ranges within the photo.
+To do that, pull all the red, purple and yellow into colder hues, altering the saturation and luminance to remove colour from the photo or to darken or lighten the specific colour ranges within the photo.
 In this example, it has the effect of making the sky appear more like a white hazy fog.

 5. Saving colour grading presets to increase efficiency.

-Click on the Plus icon to create your own preset.
+Click the Plus icon to create your own preset.
 A dialogue box will popup, where you can edit the name of your preset and which Group it will sit in.
 Then, check the settings that you want to include in the preset.
-Press save, then when you navigate to the Yours section of the Preset panel, your new preset will be available for easy application.
+Press save, then when you navigate to the Yours section of the Preset panel, your new Preset will be available for easy application.

 Do more with Adobe Photoshop Lightroom